kalin23ik/interview_task/README.md

   This manifest template configures *HoriziontalPodAutoscaler* (HPA), as it is required in the task.
   HPA resource is configured with `minReplicas: 3` and `maxReplicas:10`, which should ensure at least 3 pods (spread across 3 cluster nodes) as minimum, and scaling out to maximum 10 pods (which also can be spread across the respective number of nodes).
-  HPA **requires** [metrics-server](https://github.com/kubernetes-sigs/metrics-server) service to be installed  in the Kubernetes cluster, (not mentioned in the task!) so this is considered in the deployment of all the structure, described further
+  HPA **requires** [metrics-server](https://github.com/kubernetes-sigs/metrics-server) service to be installed  in the Kubernetes cluster, (not mentioned in the task!) so this is considered in the deployment of all the structure (through Kustomise, as will be described further)

 Helm chart *internal-service* has a `values.yaml` file with the default configuration values, as required: `hub`, `image`, `tag`, `prod`, `env`, `resources` .
 Some comments have been added to the helm templates, through which the use of some additional variables can be added (marked as optional in `values.yaml`)